AndreaDiotallevi/bank-python/README.md

 ## Description

-A python implementation of the bank tech test, which shows object-oriented programming principles and decoupled test suites.
+A Python implementation of the bank tech test, which shows object-oriented programming principles and decoupled test suites.

 ## Requirements